yofabronecoforo/C6EGHV/README.md

 2. Civilization traits and other abilities that provide a reward when another condition is met will also not provide any bonus rewards.
 Nice try, Gilgamesh.

 ## Equalized Reward Chances
 Provides a checkbox option which, when enabled, assigns every enabled reward in a category an equal share of that category's Weight.
 This results in most enabled rewards having a roughly equal chance of being selected.
-When all available rewards are enabled in Gathering Storm, these chances are roughly as follows:
+Final actual chances will vary with the number of enabled rewards and/or the selected ruleset; with Standard rules and all available rewards enabled, these chances are as follows:
-- 5.89% meteor strike or villager secrets type
+- ~ 7.69% villager secrets type (1 reward in type)
-- 1.96% specific (anti) cavalry or military reward (5.89% for each parent type)
+- ~ 2.56% specific (anti) cavalry type or military type reward (3 rewards in each parent type: ~ 7.69% for each parent type)
-- 1.47% all other specific rewards (5.89% for each parent type)
+- ~ 1.92% any other specific reward (4 rewards in each parent type: ~ 7.69% for each parent type)

-These values will be different for different rulesets and/or amounts of enabled rewards, but will still ultimately be fairly close together.
+With Rise and Fall rules and all available rewards enabled, the above chances adjust to 7.14%, 2.38%, and 1.79%, respectively.

+With Gathering Storm rules and all available rewards enabled, the above chances adjust to 5.89%, 1.96%, and 1.47%, respectively.
+Additionally, the following chances exist:
+- ~ 5.89% meteor strike type reward (1 reward in type)

+Fewer enabled rewards in a category will result in a greater chance of each enabled reward being chosen if its parent category is chosen.
+Fewer enabled categories will result in a greater chance of each enabled category being chosen.
+Ultimately, while the actual values may vary somewhat, they will be fairly close together.

 ## Hostile Villagers
 Except for the meteor strike in Gathering Storm, whenever a reward is earned from a Goody Hut, there is a chance that some of the villagers will be displeased that their tribe treated with outsiders.
 This chance fluctuates based on several factors: